Providenciales Gift & Souvenir Shopping

-Prices for locally produced souvenirs are more expensive, but in our opinion the quality and uniqueness of these products makes them a better option than the typical generic 'I ❤ the Caribbean!' t-shirts you find at other Caribbean cruise ports.
+Prices for locally produced souvenirs are more expensive, but in our opinion, the quality and uniqueness of these products make them a better option than the typical generic 'I ❤ the Caribbean!' t-shirts you find at other Caribbean cruise ports.

-Today, there’s fashion, flavours, jewellery, arts and crafts to choose from.
+Today, there’s fashion, flavors, jewelry, arts, and crafts to choose from.

-Sea Sage offers a unique collection of elegant silk and print scarves, swim wear, pillows, and kaftans, with colours and print designs that are inspired by the natural beauty of the Turks and Caicos.
+Sea Sage offers a unique collection of elegant silk and print scarves, swimwear, pillows, and kaftans, with colors and print designs that are inspired by the natural beauty of the Turks and Caicos.

 I Want To Live On An Island

-These vibrant and stylish shirts convey a simple yet common sentiment held by visitors and locals alike!
-25 percent of proceeds from this brand directly goes to children’s education in the Turks and Caicos.
+These vibrant and stylish shirts convey a simple yet common sentiment held by visitors and locals alike.
+25% of the proceeds from this brand directly go to children’s education in the Turks and Caicos.

-Atleys is a Turks and Caicos jewellery designer that primarily works with silver, and incorporates sea glass and semi-precious stones.
-It’s often possible to have items personalised.
+Atleys is a Turks and Caicos jewelry designer that primarily works with silver, and incorporates sea glass and semi-precious stones.
+It’s often possible to have items personalized.

 Foods and Drinks

-Several varieties of hot sauces and seasonings, made from locally grown produce, is offered at many shops on Providenciales.
+Several varieties of hot sauces and seasonings, made from locally grown produce, are offered at many shops on Providenciales.

 Art and Crafts

-Handmade woven crafts make up some of the more authentic gifts, the designs and construction techniques of which were derived from necessary basket making and boat building trades of time past.
-These items include baskets, dolls and mats.
-A little common yet still available are model
+Handmade woven crafts make up some of the more authentic gifts, the designs and construction techniques of which were derived from necessary basket-making and boat-building trades of time past.
+These items include baskets, dolls, and mats.
+A little common yet still available are model Caicos Sloop sailboats.

-There’s a wide array of original paintings and watercolours offered in the art galleries on Providenciales.
-These works cover every aspect of Turks and Caicos life, including our beaches, landscapes and people.
+There’s a wide array of original paintings and watercolors offered in the art galleries on Providenciales.
+These works cover every aspect of Turks and Caicos life, including our beaches, landscapes, and people.

 If you’re looking for the perfect reminder of your vacation in the Turks and Caicos, a fine art landscape photograph of our exquisite beaches and coastlines is another option.

-A newer and intriguing gift idea is the Mystical Seas boutique colouring book by local artist Alizee Zimmerman, which features patterns and settings inspired by the Beautiful by Nature Turks and Caicos.
+A newer and intriguing gift idea is the Mystical Seas boutique coloring book by local artist Alizee Zimmerman, which features patterns and settings inspired by the Beautiful by Nature Turks and Caicos.